aergoio/heraj/client/smart-contract/README.md

 ### SmartContract

 An basic interface to execute smart contract using java interface.
-User-define interface must extends this interface.
+User-defined interface must extends this interface.

 ### ContractInvocationHandler